 AREAS OF SUPPORT

 The Creation House Program supports life science start-ups with technical proof of concept and a solid business plan.
-The aim is to accelerate the development of new products or applications with the goal of bringing new discoveries within biomedicine, medtech, industrial and biotechnology.
+The aim is to accelerate the development of new products or applications with the goal of bringing new discoveries within biomedicine, medical technologies and industrial biotechnology.

 - One or more of the company owners must have obtained a master’s degree in the field of life science research or equivalent qualification at the time of application.